 Winners and Losers from Week 5 of College Football

-The Tigers are just thankful to be one of the winners this week after losing starting quarterback Trevor Lawrence to injury the same week that former starter Kelly Bryant elected to transfer from the team.
-With a late slate of big games, the Tigers' near-miss gave us all reasons to watch.
+Notre Dame upended Stanford in another battle of unbeatens, and Washington erased any hopes of yet another BYU upset with a thorough trouncing of the Cougars.

-Georgia struggled with Tennessee but put the Vols away late with a couple of fourth-quarter touchdowns, and West Virginia used a frenetic start to blow past Texas Tech.
-Alabama also cruised to a win over the Louisiana Ragin' Cajuns after building up a 49-0 halftime lead.
+There were plenty of winners and losers from Saturday's full slate of games, and it's our job to keep you posted on all the biggest stories as well as those you may have missed.

 Two high-profile coaches remain winless, and a perennial powerhouse used a late miscue by its opponent to pull off a huge come-from-behind win.
+Meanwhile, Michigan coach Jim Harbaugh accomplished something he never has as a head coach.

-Let's take a look at the winners and losers from college football's first waves of Week 5 games.
+It was an eventful day around the sport, to say the least.
+Let's take a look at the winners and losers from college football's Week 5 games.

 Winner: Clemson's Clutch Season-Saving Drive